Nabha Natesh: Debut and breakthrough (2015–17)

-In 2017, she acted in Lee film opposite Sumanth Shailendra.
-In the same year she features in a special song in the film, Saheba.
+In 2017, she acted in Lee opposite Sumanth Shailendra.
+In the same year, she featured in a special song in the film, Saheba.

-Tollywood debut and widespread recognition (2018–19)
+Tollywood debut and recognition (2018–19)

 Nabha made her Telugu film debut opposite Sudheer Babu in Nannu Dochukunduvate in 2018.
 Deccan Chronicle's writer stated, "The film is a perfect launch vehicle for Nabha, who is a livewire and completely steals the show."
 123telugu's writer said that "Nabha Natesh as she makes a striking debut.
 She is the life and soul of the film as Nabha breathes life into the role of Meghana."
 Times Of India's writer states that "Nabha Natesh unleashes the livewire in her effectively amidst these characters."
 Indiagltz's writer writes that "Overall, the performance is a treat, complete with a heroine who gets to speak so much, Nabha is chirpy."
 Telugu360's writer noted that "New heroine Nabha is a good find, she suited Meghana role.
 Her bubbly characterization, new backdrop as a short film actress bring additional appeal to her role."

-In 2019, she starred opposite Ram Pothineni in iSmart Shankar, which opened to decent reviews upon the release and went on to become a commercial hit at the box office and completed 100 days.
-Perception about her started to change with the success of the film ismart.
-New Indian Express reported, "She is reckoned as a new-gen actor, who can breathe life into any character she portrays."
-The speech that Nabha Natesh made during the pre-release of Ismart Shankar received a viral response, reaching 1 million views in less than 24 hours.
+In 2019, she starred opposite Ram Pothineni in iSmart Shankar, which opened to decent reviews upon release and went on to become a commercial hit at the box office and completed 100 days.
+Perception about her started to change with the success of the film.
+Murali Krishna CH of The New Indian Express reported, "She is reckoned as a new-gen actor, who can breathe life into any character she portrays."
+The speech that Nabha Natesh made during the pre-release of the film received a viral response, reaching 1 million views in less than 24 hours.
 Neeshita Nyayapati of Times Of India stated "Nabha however delivers an earnest performance with what she's offered."
-Editor of 123telugu.com claimed "Nabha Natesh is impressive as Chandni and provides superb eye candy for the masses."
-Editor of idlebrain.com wrote "Nabha Natesh did a mass character.
+An editor of 123telugu.com claimed "Nabha Natesh is impressive as Chandni and provides superb eye candy for the masses."
+An editor of idlebrain.com wrote "Nabha Natesh did a mass character.
 She oozes glamour and did well."
-Editor of andhraboxoffice states "Nabha is pretty good and proves to be an able female protagonist."
+An editor of andhraboxoffice states "Nabha is pretty good and proves to be an able female protagonist."